On the trivializability of rank-one cocycles with an invariant field of projective measures: Existence of the measurable map

 \section{Existence of the measurable map}

 Let $G$ be either $\textup{SO}^\circ(n,1)$, with $n \geq 3$, or $\textup{SU}(n,1)$, with $n \geq 2$.
 Consider a lattice $\Gamma < G$.
 So far we have seen how to trivialize cocycles assuming Zariski density and the existence of an equivariant family of projective measures.
 In this section we are going to provide a partial existence result for such equivariant family of measures when the lattice $\Gamma$ admits an infinite family of homogeneous $W$-invariant probability measure $(\mu_i)_{i \in \bbN}$ on $G/\Gamma$ converging to the Haar measure in the weak-$^\ast$ topology, for some $W<G$ simple non-compact subgroup.
-Notice in particular that the lattice must be arithmetic by the main results in\cite{BFMS21,BFMS:Unpub}.
+Notice in particular that the lattice must be arithmetic by the main results in \cite{BFMS21,BFMS:Unpub}.

-By \cite[Proposition 3.1]{BFMS21},\cite[Proposition 8.1]{BFMS:Unpub} we know that the existence of a sequence of probability measures $(\mu_i)_{i \in \bbN}$ as above is equivalent to the existence of an infinite family of totally geodesic submanifolds in the double quotient $K \backslash G /\Gamma$, where $K<G$ is a maximal compact subgroup.
+By \cite[Proposition 3.1]{BFMS21},\cite[Proposition 8.1]{BFMS:Unpub} we know that the existence of a sequence of probability measures $(\mu_i)_{i \in \bbN}$ as above is equivalent to the existence of an infinite family of totally geodesic submanifolds of dimension at least $2$ in the double quotient $K \backslash G /\Gamma$, where $K<G$ is a maximal compact subgroup.
 In the complex case we are going to assume that the submanifolds are all either real or complex, up to extracting a subsequence.
-By the characterization of totally geodesic submanifolds given by \cite[Lemma 3.2]{BFMS21}, \cite[Proposition 8.2]{BFMS:Unpub}, we know that there must exist a simple non-compact group $W<G$ with normalizer $N=N_G(W)$, elements $g_i \in G$ and subgroups $S_i \leq g_i^{-1} N g_i$ such that
+By the characterization of totally geodesic submanifolds given by \cite[Lemma 3.2]{BFMS21}, \cite[Proposition 8.2]{BFMS:Unpub}, we know that there must exist a standard subgroup $W<G$ with normalizer $N=N_G(W)$, elements $g_i \in G$ and subgroups $g_iWg_i^{-1} \leq S_i \leq g_i N g_i^{-1}$ such that

 is a lattice in $S_i$ and each totally geodesic submanifold has the form $S_i/\Gamma_i$.